taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iúna: **"How does a *police raid* start a *state-wide fire*??"**

-Dr. Kauffmann: **"It's all that plastic furniture - they're basically *solid* petroleum, turns a misplaced candle into a fireball in *minutes*.
-And LA to San Francisco is so packed with cheap cookie-cutter homes, in retrospect, I'm amazed this didn't happen sooner...I'm sorry, I should have realised you wouldn't have heard yet...do you know anyone over there?"**
+Dr. Kauffmann: **"It's all that plastic furniture, they're basically *solid* petroleum...I'm sorry, I should have realised you hadn't heard yet...do you know anyone over there?"**

 Iúna: **"Yes, I...I'm sorry I need to make a call..."**